AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/asuswrt-merlin.md

 The Asus DownloadMaster is based on Optware, and therefore is not compatible with Entware.
 You will have to uninstall DownloadMaster and look at the alternatives provided by Entware.

-After uninstalling, make sure that "asusware.arm" or "asusware.*" dir on the mounted disk partition is deleted.
-Otherwise, Entware won't work properly.
+After uninstalling, make sure that `asusware.arm` or `asusware.*` dir on the mounted disk partition is deleted.
+Otherwise, Entware won’t work properly.
 After uninstalling DownloadMaster, make sure the router is rebooted.

-You will need to plug a USB disk that's formatted in a native Linux file system (ext2, ext3 or ext4).
+You will need to plug a USB disk that’s formatted in a native Linux file system (ext2, ext3 or ext4).
 To format a disk, use amtm.
 Plug a USB disk into your router, then start amtm with:

 ```bash
 amtm